Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 - Develop an informational advantage in future transactions.

-It’s worth noting that the disciplined and timely manner in which you approach sector thesis work makes all the difference in the utility of the investment thesis.
+It’s worth noting that the disciplined and timely manner in which you approach sector thesis work makes all the difference in the utility of the thesis.
 Don’t prolong thesis work over the course of several months.
 Given the rate at which deals are moving, if you aren’t educating yourself before a deal comes to light, it will be too late to win.

 Why should PE firms specialize, and how will a sector thesis help?